EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-11.md

   ```
 - Rotate any hard-coded secrets in your repo; ensure `.env` is gitignored and `.env.example` is up to date.
 - Review OWASP API Security Top 10 summary (Learning Management System (LMS)) and bring one question.
-- Optional: scan your repo with `trufflehog filesystem --exclude .git` to confirm secrets hygiene.
+- Optional but encouraged: scan your repo with `trufflehog filesystem --exclude .git` to confirm secrets hygiene.

+> 🧭 **EX3 Deliverable:** Every team must (1) protect at least one API route with JWT-based role checks, (2) document password hashing + secret rotation steps inside `docs/EX3-notes.md`, and (3) add tests that fail if a token is expired or missing the right role.
+These items sit on the EX3 grading checklist, so finish them during this session.

 ## Agenda
 | Segment | Duration | Format | Focus |